Bülent Kılıç

 Bülent Kılıç (born 1979) is a Turkish photojournalist currently employed by the Agence France-Press (AFP) as the photo manager for Turkey.

 Journalistic career

 In the early 2000s he was a journalist for the local Turkish press, later specializing as a photographer.
 He began to work as a freelance journalist for AFP around 2003.
-In the Ukraine, he covered the Ukrainian revolution the search for survivors of the Malaysia airlines plane crash and the refugees fleeing the clashes between the pro Russian militias and the Ukrainian military.
-In Turkey he covered the Soma coal mine desaster, the aftermath of the funeral of Berkin Elvan, and the Kurdish Peshmerga passing through Sanliurfa as they were on their way to defend Kobanî in Syria from the Islamic State of Iraq and the Levant.
-During the annual Pride parade in Istanbul in 2021, he was shortly detained.
+In Ukraine, he covered the Ukrainian revolution, the search for survivors of the Malaysia airlines plane crash and the refugees fleeing the clashes between the pro-Russian militias and the Ukrainian military.
+In Turkey, he covered the Soma coal mine disaster, the aftermath of the funeral of Berkin Elvan, and the Kurdish Peshmerga passing through Sanliurfa on their way to defend Kobanî in Syria against the Islamic State of Iraq and the Levant.
+During the annual Pride parade in Istanbul in 2021, he was briefly detained.

 Photographic style

-According to his own statement, he has been influenced in his work by the photographers Yuri Kozyrev and Robert Capa.
+According to his own statement, his work has been influenced by the photographers Yuri Kozyrev and Robert Capa.

 Personal life

-He is married and the father of child.
+He is married and has one son.